-As the Company does not have production activities, it is reliant on additional financing to fund ongoing general and administrative costs.
+The Company does not currently have production activities, it is reliant on additional financing to fund ongoing general and administrative costs.
 An extended disruption may affect the Company's ability to obtain additional financing.

-The impact of these factors on the Company is not yet determinable; however they may have a material impact on the Company's financial position, results of operations and cash flows in future periods.
+The impact of these factors on the Company may have an impact on the Company's financial position, results of operations and cash flows in future periods.